DiffuseHyperion/BossbarLib/README.md

 The original BossbarLib contained some API mistakes.
 It was based on a singleton plugin instance, permitting only 1 plugin to use it at a time.
 Also, there were exposed NMS internals. for instance.

+### Information about this fork

+This version adds an additional value to the wither's DataWatcher, which causes its shield to be invisible.

+Particles will still appear, theres not much that can be done about this since its hardcoded.

 ## The BossbarLib API